 Now, don’t get me wrong.

-We have expectations of each other, just like every other married couple.
+We have a certain understanding and expectations of each other, just like every other married couple.
 Except we’re honest about it.
 If we weren’t, we would’ve entered our marriage under more common circumstances and for more common reasons.

 Entering your marriage for the common reasons (love, religion, social pressure) usually means marrying the wrong woman for the wrong reasons.

 If you marry the wrong woman, or if you’re not the right kind of man, you will have a very common marriage that will end badly.
 That’s the common outcome.